openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ### Arithmetic with *Two* Images

-Image arithmetic becomes truly useful when applied to two images.
+Image arithmetic becomes especially useful when applied to two images.
 It is possible to add two images, multiply two images, subtract one image from another, and divide one image by another.
 When performing an operation (such as addition) on two images, *A* and *B*, the first pixel of *A* is added to the first pixel of *B*, the second pixel of *A* is added to the second pixel of *B*, and so forth.
 For the purposes of this discussion, we'll assume that *A* and *B* are both monochromatic, and have the same dimensions.

-One of the most useful two-image operations is *absolute differencing*, illustrated below.
-This operation is equivalent to taking the absolute value of *A-B*.
-Absolute differencing is a key step in workflows like frame-differencing and background subtraction, as discussed in the next section.
+Many computer vision applications depend on being able to compare two images.
+At the basis of doing so is the arithmetic operation of *absolute differencing*, illustrated below.
+This operation is equivalent to taking the absolute value, *|A-B|*.
+As we shall see, absolute differencing is a key step in common workflows like frame-differencing and background subtraction.

 ![Absolute Difference](images/absolute-difference.png)

+Absolute differencing is accomplished in just a line or two of code, using the ofxOpenCv addon:

 - mentioning ROI